Marathon training means so many different things to me. After having run six marathons I'm still discovering what it is all about.

 Trust me, you won't regret your decision to run a marathon whether its your first or one hundreth.
 If you put in the time and the effort you will reap the rewards and prove to yourself that you can do anything.

-So lace up your running shoes, hit the road and discover or renew the discovery of the joys of marathon training!
+So lace up your running shoes, hit the road and discover or keep discovering the joys of running and marathon training!

 There's so much to learn and incorporate with marathon training!
 Come back and visit us often as we post new content and tidbits or let us come to YOU!